 General Journal

 Date Account/Explanation PR Debit Credit

-Sales returns and allowances Accounts receivable or cash (Sales returns and allowances is a contra 2,000 2,000
+Sales returns and allowances 2,000 2,000

-sales revenue account)

 As was done with sales discounts, sales returns and allowances should be recognized in the period of the sale to avoid overstating accounts receivable and sales.
 Sales returns and allowances are therefore estimated and adjusted at the end of each reporting period.
 If the amount of returns and allowances is not material a year-end adjusting entry is not required and the entries shown above would be sufficient, provided that it is handled consistently from year to year.
 If returns and allowances are significant, an allowance for sales returns and allowances account, which is an asset valuation account contra to accounts receivable, is used to record the estimates.